Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Close this session on slide 13 with the Triangle, Square, Circle strategy.
+Close this session on slide 13 with the Triangle-Square-Circle strategy.
 Have participants use this strategy to reflect on how they have been using technology in their classrooms and what they will change about their practice.
-Briefly review the instructions for the Triangle, Square, Circle strategy:
+Briefly review the instructions for the Triangle-Square-Circle strategy:

-• Write on the sides of the triangle, three components of student-centered learning.
+• Write on the sides of the triangle: three components of student-centered learning.

-• Write inside the square, how do the tech and activities we used and discussed today square with your curriculum?
+• Write inside the square: how do the tech and activities we used and discussed today square with your curriculum?

-• Write in the circle, what questions are still circling in your head about how the integration of tech supports student-centered learning?
+• Write in the circle: what questions are still circling in your head about how the integration of tech supports student-centered learning?

 Research Rationale

 Authenticity can be implemented in all content areas and all grade levels.
 Authentic teaching has four components, construction of knowledge, disciplined inquiry, value beyond school, and student-centered learning.
 These four components are created and apparent through authentic tasks.
-Authentic tasks defined by Herrington, J., et al (2014), are ill-defined, requiring students to define the tasks and subtasks needed to complete the activity.
+Authentic tasks defined by Herrington, J., et al. (2014), are ill-defined, requiring students to define the tasks and subtasks needed to complete the activity.
 They are investigated by students over a sustained period of time.
-Tasks can be applied to different subject and content areas and lead with opened-ended outcomes.
+Tasks can be applied to different subject and content areas and lead with open-ended outcomes.
 These tasks are seamlessly integrated with assessment and create accomplished products valuable in the student's own right.
 They allow for competing solutions and a diversity of outcomes.
-Authentic lessons allow opportunities for collaboration which leads to the exploration of multiple perspectives and various points of views to be heard during a lesson.
+Authentic lessons allow opportunities for collaboration, which leads to the exploration of multiple perspectives and various points of view to be heard during a lesson.
 By forming collaborative groups, students are able to construct knowledge.
-Through the use of essential, open-ended questions, teachers provide the opportunity for students to reflect, articulate thoughts and the processes of their learning.
+Through the use of essential, open-ended questions, teachers provide the opportunity for students to reflect, and to articulate thoughts and the processes of their learning.
 "Authentic learning environments need to provide collaborative learning where, for example, more able partners can assist with scaffolding and coaching, and where teachers provide appropriate learning support" (Herrington, J., 2014; e.g., Collins et al., 1989; Greenfield, 1984).
-Herrington, J. et al., describes the four components in an authentic lesson as 1.) students should seek to solve a real-life problem to which they would attach emotional commitment as well as a cognitive interest, 2.) the problem should be sufficiently open-ended so that there are a variety of strategies for its solution, 3.) the problem-solving strategies and "solutions" developed should encourage students to change their actions, beliefs or attitudes, and 4.) the problem should have a real audience beyond the classroom.
+Herrington, J. et al., describes the four components in an authentic lesson as 1) students should seek to solve a real-life problem to which they would attach emotional commitment as well as a cognitive interest, 2) the problem should be sufficiently open-ended so that there are a variety of strategies for its solution, 3) the problem-solving strategies and "solutions" developed should encourage students to change their actions, beliefs or attitudes, and 4) the problem should have a real audience beyond the classroom.
 Authentic tasks are more worthy of the investment of time and effort in higher education than de-contextualized exercises and tasks (Herrington & Herrington, 2006).

 Resources

 • Collins, A., Brown, J. S., & Newman.
 S. E. (1989).
 Cognitive apprenticeship: Teaching the crafts of reading, writing, and mathematics.
-In L. B. Resnick (Ed.).
-Knowing, learning and instruction: essays in honour of Robert Glaser (pp. 453-494).
+In L. B. Resnick (Ed.), Knowing, learning and instruction: essays in honour of Robert Glaser (pp. 453–494).
 Hillsdale, NJ: LEA.

 • Greenfield, P. M. (1984).
 A theory of the teacher in the learning activities of everyday life.
 In B. Rogoff & J. Lave (Eds.), Everyday cognition: Its development in social context (pp. 117–138).
 Cambridge, MA: Harvard University Press.

-• Herrington, J., Reeves, T. C., & Oliver, R. (2014).
+• Herrington, J., Reeves, T. C., & Oliver, R. (2013).
 Authentic learning environments.
-In Handbook of research on educational communications and technology (pp. 401-412).
+In J. M. Spector, M. D. Merrill, J. Elen, M. J. Bishop (Eds.), Handbook of research on educational communications and technology (pp. 401–412).
 Springer New York.

 • K20 Center. (n.d.).
-Card Sort.
+Card sort.
 Strategies. https://learn.k20center.ou.edu/strategy/147

 • K20 Center. (n.d.).
 Jigsaw.
 Strategies. https://learn.k20center.ou.edu/strategy/179